cod500/Degall-Store/README.md

 #### Full-Stack Web App online mock store connected to MongoDB database

 Node/Express(back-end) connected to MongoDB database.
-Uses Handlebars templating and some Bootstrap on the front end.
+Uses Handlebars templating and some Bootstrap on the front end for responsiveness.

 ## Porpose